satish-annigeri/rcdesign/README.md

 4. **ShearReinforcement** and **Stirrups**
 5. **RectBeamSection** and **FlangedBeamSection**

-Code coverage through tests is currently 96% and analysis of rectangular and flanged beam sections with and without compression reinforcement is almost complete.
+Code coverage through tests is currently 100%.
+Analysis of rectangular and flanged beam sections with and without compression reinforcement is now complete.

-More tests are being implemented.

 ### Documentation
-Documentation is currently not available, but is the immediate next task as soon as testing is complete.
+Documentation is currently not available, but is the current ongoing task.

 ## Future Plans